 The development of our student achievements is engendered through a concentration upon Classical Ballet Technique.
-Classical Ballet has evolved over more than 300 years and is acknowledged as providing a challenging and aesthetic manner of training.
+Classical Ballet has evolved over more than 300 years and is acknowledged as providing a challenging and aesthetic manner of training, conducive to achieving excellence in a range of theatrical dance genres.
 Students beginning their course at the VCASS usually require a strong background in Classical Ballet and many of our graduate students are accepted into tertiary Ballet institutions around the world.